 I laughed out loud while reading this witty book and loved every page of Vordak’s diabolical plan to rule the school.
 My 5th grade neighbor agrees that it is “really good!”
 Even the dedication cracked me up — “As some of you may recall, I dedicated my first book to myself.
 It was brought to my attention that this was a sign of inflated self-importance and extreme egomania — which is why I am also dedicated this book to me.”

 Evie is dealing with her parents divorce, not feeling so great about her dad’s new family-to-be and her mom’s first date.
 She cooks and starts every chapter with a quote from a famous chef and ends each chapter with a recipe.
-You’ll enjoy her journey of self-discovery.
+You’ll enjoy this middle grade chapter book Evie’s journey of self-discovery.

 The Six Crowns: Trundle’s Quest by Allan Jones

 I love finding books like this in a series!
 This fantasy adventure joins Trundle, the hedgehog, who reluctantly joins Esmeralda to find the Six Crowns.
-A prophecy, pirates, and a quest – it’s a great early chapter book for fantasy fans!
+A prophecy, pirates, and a quest – it’s actually a great early (not middle grade) chapter book for fantasy fans!

 The Absolute Value of Mike